ReviewHaven on YouTube \\ Fox on Twitch \\ ReviewHaven \\ VENOMGRAPHICS

-I started down the road of graphic design a few years ago - back in '01, to be specific.
+I started down the road of graphic design over a decade ago - back in '01, to be specific.
 I started like many others - playing around with the free trials of different graphics programs, reading and emulating tutorials and guides.

 However, I actually, truly, started out with pencil and paper.
 I drew a lot when I was younger, and still do from time to time, when that "spark" hits me.

 Eventually, I found signature design, and was interested in it, so I started to try it for myself.
 Moved up to actual graphic design from there, but I still do signatures.